aliyousefiaan/myt-devops-assignment/README.md

 To automate deployments across multiple environments, I would adopt a GitOps approach using tools like ArgoCD and FluxCD to deploy and manage applications on Kubernetes, ensuring they are always in sync with the desired state stored in Git.
 Additionally, for infrastructure provisioning, I would use CI/CD tools like GitHub Actions or GitLab CI/CD to manage Terraform deployments across different AWS accounts, applying different configurations for each environment.

 #### GitOps for Kubernetes Deployment
-For managing application deployments, I would leverage GitOps tools like ArgoCD or FluxCD, which continuously monitor Git repositories for changes and automatically apply updates to Kubernetes.
+To manage application deployments, I would leverage GitOps tools like ArgoCD or FluxCD, which continuously monitor Git repositories for changes and automatically apply updates to Kubernetes.

 Environment-Based Deployment Customization:
 - Use separate branches or directories in the Git repository for dev, staging, and production environments.